KBraddie/WSBFinScrape/README.md

 pip install pyinstaller
 ```
 5. Navigate to the directory containing the files downloaded from github and type "cmd" in the file explorer adress bar, which should bring up cmd starting at that directory.
 6. Copy and paste the below code into cmd and pyinstaller should begin packaging the code.
-This should take around 5 minutes, and wants complete the .exe will be placed in the dist folder in your directory.
+This should take around 5 minutes, and once complete the .exe will be placed in the dist folder in your directory.
 ```bash
 pyinstaller --onefile --name WSBFinScrape --clean --noconsole --add-data gorillaicon.jpg;. --add-data WallStreetBets.png;. --icon=gorillaicon_UrM_icon.ico mainGUI.py
 ```